Christoph Blocher: Public image

 Blocher is seen by some political observers as the face of the SVP, and his presence in the party was a major factor in voter turnout among SVP voters.
 Damir Skenderovic, professor at the University of Fribourg has compared Blocher to Jörg Haider of the Freedom Party of Austria and Alliance for the Future of Austria, to Carl I. Hagen of the Norwegian Progress Party, and to Umberto Bossi of the Italian Lega Nord.
-According to Steve Bannon, an American right-wing populist political and media figure, Blocher was "Trump before Trump", in reference to United States President Donald Trump, because of his early opposition to the European Union.
+According to Steve Bannon, an American right-wing populist political and media figure, Blocher was "Trump before Trump", in reference to the 45th U.S. president Donald Trump, because of his early opposition to the European Union.

 Personal life

-Blocher is married and has three daughters (Magdalena, Miriam, Rahel), a son (Markus), and twelve grandchildren.
+On 4 October 1967, Blocher married Silvia Kaiser (born 1945), a primary school teacher, a daughter of Willy and Lony Kaiser, both of Wald, Zürich, in Weinfelden.
+Her father was the president of a civil engineering firm.
+They had four children;